 Jackson Walker assists healthcare providers, employers, insurers, vendors, and managed care plans in ensuring compliance with HIPAA, HITECH, and other state and federal privacy laws and regulations.
 Our attorneys have extensive knowledge of the systems, software, and security necessary to control how electronic health and benefit information is coded, stored, retained, and communicated.
 This knowledge is essential to helping clients avoid costly legal sanctions.

-Our attorneys are nationally recognized for their experience with HIPAA matters, and are frequently called on to speak at conference and seminars.
+Our attorneys are nationally recognized for their experience with HIPAA matters, and are frequently called on to speak at conferences and seminars.
 We combine our deep knowledge of HIPAA and other privacy laws with broader experience in our Healthcare, Cybersecurity, Employee Benefits, and Litigation practices, to deliver tailor-made, cost-effective solutions to health information privacy and security issues.

 - Represented a hospital in responding to a cyber-attack involving deployment of ransomware.